thomasread99/orlo_todo_api/README.md

 `php -S localhost:8888 -t public public/index.php`

 ### API REQUESTS
-You can use any platform for testing the API but I would reccomend Postman or Curl.
+You can use any platform for testing the API but I would recommend Postman or Curl.
 All requests shown below should be preceded by the URL that you are running the API on (http://localhost:8888 if running the same command as above).
 The HTTP command (GET, POST, PUT, etc.) is shown before each URL path.

 #### LIST ALL TODO LISTS
 `GET /lists`